AdiTailor/Badass-Salunke/README.md

   -  Incident Reporting - Users can submit reports with relevant media (images/videos) attached.
   -  Dashboard - Displays user statistics, active complaints, and status updates.
   -  Dark Mode Toggle - Enhances user experience with a light/dark mode option.
-  -  Authentication System: Secure login system integrated via Google OAuth to only allow verified BITS mail ID login.
+  -  Authentication System - Secure login system integrated via Google OAuth to only allow verified BITS mail ID login.
+  -  Reputation Score -  Uses a reputation score to aid in validation of   uploaded content
+  - +5 if uploaded content is correctly verified.
+  - -15 if it is judged to be fake.
+  - Everyone starts with a reputation score of 50
+  - If it goes below 25, only videos can be uploaded by that user and that will also be verified by a community vote along with our technical methods.
+  - If it goes below 10 then the user’s account will be banned permanently.

 **Backend Development**